andrewwang247/thread-pool/README.md

 To apply a function `f` over a range `[begin, end)` of arguments, use either `map` (if `f` returns void) or `map_get` (if `f` has a return value).

 Calling `pool.map(f, begin, end)` will schedule the task of running `f(*it)` for each `begin <= it < end`.
 On top of this, using `map_get` will yield a `std::vector` of `std::future` each with the type of `f(*it)`.
 The size of this `std::vector` is the same as `std::distance(begin, end)`.

+## Testing

+The `benchmark.cpp` file includes 4 unit tests for both versions of applying and mapping.
+It also features benchmarks the performance of the thread library by pitting the multi-threaded `thread_pool::map` against the single-threaded `std::for_each`.